-Working with such a varied set of countries has generated data challenges that did not exist in previous versions, produced when all countries were well-documented OECD members.
-Thus, we have had to adopt systematic policies about missing data that we outline (see page 10).
+Working with such a varied set of countries has generated data challenges that did not exist in previous versions, which were produced when all countries were OECD members.
+Thus, we adopted systematic policies about missing data that we outline (see page 14).